Last Updated 01/24/2012

 TiVo HD / Series 3 / Series 2 Upgrade Instructions (MFSLive Boot CD Method): Warning: Do NOT use this method

-for a TiVo Premiere.
-1) Use the Torx T-10 Screwdriver to open up your TiVo and then remove the hard drive that is inside, note recent TiVo models require a Torx T-15 Screwdriver to unscrew the hard drive mounting and then the T-10 again to unscrew the Hard Drive from the bracket.
+for a TiVo Premiere, Roamio or BOLT.
+1) Use the Torx T-10 Screwdriver to open up your TiVo and then remove the hard drive that is inside, note recent TiVo models require a Torx T-15 Screwdriver to unscrew the hard drive from the bracket.
 Be careful not to touch the power supply.
 Note, the only screws holding the TiVo lid are those on the back of the case.
 Sometimes the top can be a little stiff so you may have to slowly work it loose.

 2) Check the BIOS settings of your PC to make sure it is configured to boot from the CDROM drive then power off your PC and open the case.
 You should also check that your SATA ports are enabled in the bios.
 Some old PCs ship with these turned off.
 3) Disconnect all of the hard drives in your PC but leave the CDROM drive attached.
 For this process the only hard drives you will need connected to your PC are the original TiVo hard disk and the disk you plan to upgrade to.
 We will be booting off of a CDROM so you don't need your PC's own operating system.
 4) Check that the jumper settings on your new drive (if applicable) are set to 3.0 Gb/sec and NOT 1.5 Gb/sec.
 Then attach the original TiVo drive to the first SATA port and the new drive to the second SATA port.
 Also connect the power to these drives.
 5) Power on your PC, insert the MFSLive boot cd in the drive and allow your machine to boot from it.
 If you are prompted with a boot menu during the boot process simply press enter to boot with the default options.